mbagg4152/protein-flavonoid-thesis-project/README.md

 #### `Plane.set_eqn`
 Determines the plane equation.
 If there are only 3 atoms defined in a plane then the program makes a call to `find_plane_eqn` in order to get the simple plane equation given by 3 points.
-If there are more than 3 pom
+If there are more than 3 points, then a call to `Plane.find_best_fit` is made in order to find the equation for the plane of best fit.

 #### `Plane.find_best_fit`